Modeling Complexes and Ranking Ligands with Boltz-2

 Despite the myriad successes of Boltz-2, challenges remain:

-For more Boltz-2 benchmark results, see our external Boltz-2 benchmark page.
+For a compilation of Boltz-2 benchmark results, see our external Boltz-2 benchmark page.

 Using Boltz-2 on Rowan

-Through Rowan's web interface scientists can upload sequences and ligands, submit Boltz-2 jobs to GPU compute, and analyze the resulting structures and predicted binding affinity—all totally free of charge.
+Through Rowan's web interface scientists can upload sequences and ligands, submit Boltz-2 jobs to GPU runners and our privately hosted MSA server, and analyze the resulting structures and predicted binding affinity—all totally free of charge.
+Rowan automatically applies a series of structural checks and filters to help scientists detect model failures or invalid results.
 Here's what a completed Boltz-2 prediction looks like on Rowan:

 Rowan Boltz-2 result